jfpatrick/pyqt-tutorial/docs/source/index.rst

 We will cover the current infrastructure for PyQt development at CERN, with special focus on the tools provided by BE/CO and the best practices we defined for BE/BI Expert GUIs.

-.. note:: Remember that `the Acc-Py documentation <https://wikis.cern.ch/display/ACCPY/Accelerating+Python+Home>`_ is
-    always the only official resource regarding Acc-Py features.
-    If you have any trouble, please refer to their documentation first to make sure this page is not outdated.

 This tutorial assumes at least a basic knowledge of Python, and in general will not dive too much into pure Python details.
 In some cases, the tutorial will help beginners by offering links to external resources that cover that specific topic.